 November 29, 2018

 By nature, entrepreneurs are passionate, driven, and courageous, ready and willing to charge hell with a water pistol.
 Yet, many business owners are poor planners.
 Author and businessman John L. Beckley said it best: “Most people don’t plan to fail.
 They fail to plan.”
 Oftentimes, you’re so consumed with daily business operations that you don’t take time to plan for the future.
-Inevitably, you experience set-backs and failures that keep you in a hamster wheel of day-to-day worries.
+Inevitably, you experience setbacks and failures that keep you in a hamster wheel of day-to-day worries.
 But there’s hope.
-By instituting a business planning process within your company, you can disrupt your present weaknesses enough to make them tomorrow’s strengths.
+By instituting these 4 stages of the business planning process within your company, you can disrupt your present weaknesses enough to make them tomorrow’s strengths.

 December 3, 2018

 As a business owner, you’ll do several different types of planning throughout the life of your business.
 Although all planning methods are important, one type of planning stands apart from the rest.
-When you’re trying to increase the intrinsic value of your company, strategic planning is vital to accomplishing your goals.
-Therefore, I’m going to give you a strategic planning framework to follow when you’re planning to grow the value of your business.
+When you’re trying to solve day-to-day issues and increase the intrinsic value of your company, strategic planning is vital to accomplishing your goals.
+Therefore, I’m going to walk you through how to develop a strategic plan to implement when you’re looking for solutions to problems… and to grow the value of your business.

 December 5, 2018